Miami Pedestrian Accident Attorneys

 Pedestrians in Florida may not follow all these regulations on a day-to-day basis.
 Many people sprint across a street to get to the other side quickly or cross a road diagonally to save time.
 However, these common behaviors may become grounds for a case against the pedestrian – it is very easy for a defendant to argue that the accident was the victim’s fault, reducing the compensation he or she deserves.

 Pedestrian accident cases can be difficult to fight.
 To win compensation, the victim must prove the driver was acting carelessly or negligently.
 Even if this is the case, Florida’s lengthy regulations in Statute 316.130 may put the pedestrian at fault for the accident.
 A seasoned lawyer can help a victim parse the confusing legal jargon and build a compelling case.

 Under Florida’s Financial Responsibility Law, drivers must have full liability coverage.
 Insurance companies often lowball victims who do not have legal representation.
 Hiring an attorney experienced in personal injury law will enable the victim to receive proper compensation from these companies.

-Our lawyers at Flanagan Personal Injury and Wrongful Death Law Firm P.A. focus solely on cases like these.
-Our law firm offer free consultations at our office in Miami and can travel to homes and hospital rooms.
+Our lawyers at Flanagan & Bodenheimer Personal Injury and Wrongful Death Law Firm focus on cases like these.
+Our law firm offers free consultations at our office in Miami and can travel to homes and hospital rooms.
 Regardless of where you have been injured in a pedestrian accident, we are proud to help accident victims throughout the state.